ItzAntonis2012/evalpatch/README.md

-# Activate Windows 10/11 Enterprise LTSC/IoT LTSC
+# Activate Windows 10 Enterprise LTSC/IoT LTSC (Windows 11 Support Coming Soon)

 Current Upgradable Versions From Evaluation With EvalPatch v1:

-- Windows 11 Enterprise LTSC 2024
-- Windows 11 Enterprise IoT LTSC 2024 (Currently In Testing.
-Available Soon with EvalPatch v1.1)
 - Windows 10 Enterprise IoT LTSC 2021
 - Windows 10 Enterprise LTSC 2021
-- Windows 10 Enterprise IoT LTSC 2019
-- Windows 10 Enterprise LTSC 2019

   _**!!!WARNING!!!
 EvalPatch v1 DOES NOT guarantee support with ISOs that are IoT LTSC out of the box. its coming soon in EvalPatch v1.1 tho so stay tuned!**_